grahamrobbo/MST2020/README.md

 This repository contains the supporting material for the Mastering SAP Technologies 2020 session about my [SAPUI5](https://sapui5.hana.ondemand.com/) development environment and workflow.

+My session didn't make it onto the final agenda but the recodings can be found here too.
+I was briefed to keep the video to just 10 minutes which would be used to kick-off further discussion around the issues.

+Here you will find

+- an "intro" 10 minute video showing how I would setup my development environment on a new machine
+- supporting notes to help you understand and possibly copy the showcased development environment
-This includes the sample UI5 application which showcases techniques for 'componentising' a UI5 application.
+- the sample UI5 application which showcases techniques for 'componentising' a UI5 application.
+- the actual 10 minute video that shows my development workflow taking an issue then resolving it, testing it and deploying the new code to the backend ABAP server

 _Caveat - my development environment is constantly changing and hopefully improving.
 This repo shows how it looked around the middle of July 2020.
 It may have changed by the time you get here._